 Who will be looking after / running activities for my children?

-This year we are employing a team of experienced kitchen staff to prepare the meals for the children.
-There will be a nutritious and varied vegetarian menu plan in place.
-There will always be water, squash, fruit and biscuits available throughout each day, and ample quantities of food will be prepared for each meal so the children should never go hungry.
+We provide a vegetarian and pescatarian menu.
+There will always be ample quantities of prepared food for each meal so the children should never go hungry.
 If your child has particular foods they will not eat, please mention this in the application form and if there are specific requirements please call the office to discuss.

 We send a couple of email updates each week to parents, and each camp will post some photos on our Facebook page every few days.
 We aim to get as many photographs as possible, but the priority for the madrichimot will always be the care of your children, so whilst they will aim to document the camp as well as possible, it might not always be the case that your child will appear in the photos on Facebook.
 We ask you to be assured that no news is good news and remember the days before social media and 24/7 contact.